NASA

 Grant in 2023

-Skyline Nav AI is a technology company focused on developing navigation solutions for both military and non-military applications in environments where GPS is unreliable or compromised.
-The company offers innovative software that utilizes visualization techniques to provide an effective alternative to traditional GPS technology.
-This enables users to accurately detect and track key landmarks and moving objects across various domains, including land, air, sea, and space.
-By addressing the challenges posed by GPS degradation and spoofing, Skyline Nav AI aims to enhance navigation capabilities and ensure reliable location finding even in the most challenging conditions.
+Skyline Nav AI is a technology company specializing in navigation solutions for both military and non-military users in environments where GPS is degraded or spoofed.
+The company develops software that employs advanced visualization techniques to serve as an alternative to traditional GPS technology.
+This innovative approach allows users to effectively detect and track key landmarks and moving objects across various domains, including land, air, sea, and space, ensuring reliable navigation even in challenging conditions.

 United Launch Alliance